space-physics/grwave/README.rst

     python RunGRwave.py

 This makes a very simple simulation plot, automatically feeding the parameters into GRWAVE from Python.
+No files are used, just ``io.StringIO``.